 Star Wars has produced some of the Best Lightsaber Duels, unrivaled by any other scene.
 Actually, when everything goes well, they can be breathtaking, exciting, and absolutely epic.
 Lightsaber duels test both the warriors’ skills with a Lightsaber and their Force powers.
-Many of them result in the death of main characters and some lightsaber duels can make or break certain stories.
+Many of them result in the death of the main characters and some lightsaber duels can make or break certain stories.

 In this list, we will count down the 30 best Star Wars lightsaber duels.
 To be included, a scene must feature combatants fighting each other with lightsabers, not just using a lightsaber in a fight.
 For example, Qui Gon and Kenobi’s fight against the Droidekas on the Trade Federation’s ship will not appear on this list, as they feature lightsabers vs blasters.

 Also, since our mission is to find the single best Star Wars lightsaber duel ever, we will include duels from both “Cannon” and non-cannon sources.
 However, to be included, the duel has to be a video, either live-action or animated.
-This means we will not include duels from comics or novels, but solely from the movies, TV shows, and video games.
+This means we will not include duels from comics or novels, but solely from movies, TV shows, and video games.
 So, having said that – let’s get started.

 30/30.
 Palpatine vs. Mace Windu in Palpatine’s office